bhuvangolhar/Data-Structures-and-Algorithms/OOPS/polymorphism.md

 **Key Idea:**

-Polymorphism lets you **write flexible, reusable, and maintainable code**.
+Polymorphism lets you write flexible, reusable, and maintainable code.
 It’s what allows a single method name to be used for different types of objects — and Java automatically decides which version of the method to call.

 **Types of Polymorphism in Java:**